KirkCorwin/neat-checklist/README.md

 ## Why This Exists

 I built this project to explore clean, static frontend design patterns for task management.
-The focus is on minimal dependencies, intuitive interactions, and fully client-side operation—no backend required.
+The focus is on minimal dependencies, intuitive interactions, and fully client-side operation.

 ## License